Printed from http://tektonics.org/madmad.php

 However, if any of the Context Group ever wished to argue that such language is inappropriate today, my reply is that they need to mind their own business and look past the rarified confines of academia.
 Scholars like Malina and Rohrbaugh don’t spend any time confronting atheist idiots like DarkMatter2525 or NonStampcollector.
 They’ve never engaged in forum debate with lunatic fundy atheists who keep quoting Thomas Paine as an authority on the formation of the canon, or who have some sort of personality disorder and keep posting mile-long blog entries no one ever reads, or who have never done anything with their lives except work as day laborers or truck drivers and sit around collecting government checks and don’t have a job while they otherwise rack up huge six-figure debts they can’t pay off.
 They also, not shockingly, never appeal to the Bible as authoritative justification for their views about modern behavior (because as the Nahum example shows, the Bible isn't their chief defining authority).
 They don't think Nahum is a good example for us.
 So of course the Bible isn't their final word as a moral guide.
 It's also relevant that they aren't out there like the fundy atheists peddling their views deceptively and in gross ignorance.

 If any Context Group member doesn’t think there’s a place for hard language today, good for them – they need to get out more.
+I'm out in the trenches; they are not.
 They are far from being my favorite Bible scholars, nor have I ever worshiped the ground they walk on; nor do I quote them the most on this website.
 I respect their expertise and use it, but I can use the research of the Context Group even if they disapprove of my views and the way I apply that research.

 For the record, no Context Group member has ever written to me about any of this.
 And if they ever did, I'd invite them to spend a few hours on YouTube and get some eye-openers.
 But I don't expect they'd waste their time anyway.
 Rohrbaugh is in his 90s, and it is absurd to think that he or any of the other distinguished academics that are part of the Context Group spend any time trolling YouTube channels.
 Anyone who claims that has a severe burden of proof to fulfill.